BetaBreakersQE/LocalK8/README.md

 ## Installing Docker & Building the Dockerfile

-Go ahead and have [Docker](https://www.docker.com/get-started) downloaded on your system OSX & Unix:
+Setup and have [Docker](https://www.docker.com/get-started) downloaded on your system OSX & Unix:

-Go ahead and verify that it is working:
+Verify that it is working:

 ```bash
 docker version